Azure/azure-sdk-for-js/contribute.md

 ## What to contribute
-There are many ways that you can contribute to the Azure Event Hubs client project:
+There are many ways that you can contribute to the Azure ServiceBus client project:

 * Submit a bug
 * Submit a code fix for a bug